 Meteorological Data

-The weather station data collected from the NCDC Interface contained a relative few null values which were omitted.
+The weather station data collected from the NCDC Interface contained relatively few null values, which were omitted.
 The remaining data were processed into monthly averages to illustrate the temporal trend.
 Additionally, the HOBO hourly temperature data was transformed into daily temperature in order to compare and further validate the weather station data.

-Validation of the HOBO temperature data from within the park was performed using a standard environmental lapse rate to compare it to the data from the weather station in Cusco.
+Validation of the HOBO temperature data from within the park were performed using a standard environmental lapse rate to compare it to the data from the weather station in Cusco.
 A moist-adiabatic lapse rate of 6°C/km was determined to be most appropriate for a mountainous region such as the Parque de la Papa.
-In the equation below, THadj is the adjusted temperature from the HOBO unit in degrees Celsius, Elev H is the elevation above mean sea level of the specified HOBO unit in meters, Elev S is the elevation above mean sea level of the weather station in meters and TH is the recorded temperature from the HOBO unit in degrees Celsius.
+In the equation below, THadj is the adjusted temperature from the HOBO unit in degrees Celsius, Elev H is the elevation above mean sea level for the specified HOBO unit in meters, Elev S is the elevation above mean sea level for the weather station in meters, and TH is the recorded temperature from the HOBO unit in degrees Celsius.